COScholl/COScholl.github.io/_posts/2019-03-30-A-Fresh-Coat-Of-Paint.md

 combinations, I decided the orange would look good with a darker maroon or burgundy type red.

+The basic five colors I am using for the site are:

+ Blue: #004272
+ Orange: #FF9800
+ Red: #58180D
+ White: #EEF6F6
+ Gray: #80817F

+The presence of that red and the use of the hex color #001E33 (a darker value of the base blue color) as the color of the main body header pushes the orange toward a yellow hue in the eye.
+This is cool, because it means the site reads vaguely like a primary color palette right now.
+There will be some longevity in this palette, and I bet I can achieve some interesting color effects with it.
+Not every page will look the same, depending on the proportion and layout of the colors.

 I would like to take the imagery of the site further, and eventually would like to create some coffee-stain spills and texture.
 I would also like to create some white out sections that looked brushed on.
 Another effect that